Dow-like index for energy prices might help smooth transition to clean power

-Category: Climate Hits: 1Since the early industrial revolution in the mid-1700s, fossil fuels have acquired an ever-growing footprint in energy production.
+Category: Climate Hits: 2Since the early industrial revolution in the mid-1700s, fossil fuels have acquired an ever-growing footprint in energy production.
 However, the environmental concerns of fossil fuels use and their inevitable depletion have led to a global shift toward renewable energy sources.
 These transitions, however, raise questions about the best choice of renewables and the impact of investing in these resources on consumer cost.

 Read more https://www.sciencedaily.com/releases/2021/03/210324113345.htm